 For any business, workplace fires can be disastrous.
 Many times, businesses are unable to recover, so maintaining a safe working environment is an absolute necessity.
-To ensure that your business is fully prepared for any fire threats, here are some tips to improve fire safety at your workplace.
+To ensure that your business is fully prepared for any fire threats, enroll your employees in the OSHA training program.
+In the meantime, here are some tips to improve fire safety at your workplace.

 Reduce fire hazards

 The first step is to identify and eliminate potential fire hazards and fire-prone areas.
 One major hazard is faulty wiring, so you and your employees must immediately report any electrical hazard in the workplace.
 Make sure to inspect your electrical outlets and never overload them.
 Always keep your workplace clean, get rid of any clutter, and store flammable materials in fire-resistant cabinets.
 Remember that piled-up clutter, trash, cardboards are fire hazards, so always keep your workplace clean and organized.
 Make sure to practice proper waste disposal and recycling.
 Also, be mindful of common fire-prone areas such as the staff room, the kitchen, and storage rooms with electrical outlets, and constantly remind your employees to unplug unused appliances and equipment.

 Create emergency exit or fire escape route diagrams and place them in common areas.
 They should clearly explain what your staff needs to do once a fire starts, as well as the evacuation procedures.
 Always keep the emergency exits clear and ensure that the signs are visible even if the power goes out.
 Install emergency lighting and regularly test them to ensure that they are functioning.

 It will also help if you conduct regular fire drills to make sure that everyone knows what to do in the event of a fire.
 You can also appoint one or more people from your staff as fire wardens.
 They should receive proper training as they will be responsible for maintaining fire safety protocols and will assist during evacuation.